alt-coder/pocketflow-go/README.md

 - **Production readiness**: Comprehensive error handling and testing from day one
 - **Zero vendor lock-in**: No dependencies on specific LLM providers
 - **Composable architecture**: Easy to extend and customize for specific use cases

-## Original Framework

-PocketFlow was originally created by [The Pocket](https://github.com/The-Pocket) as a Python framework that demonstrates how LLM applications can be built with minimal code.
-The core insight is that most LLM frameworks overcomplicate what is essentially a graph execution problem.

-**Key principles from the original:**
-- **Graph-based execution**: Everything is a node in a graph
-- **Minimalist design**: Focus on core abstractions, not bloated wrappers
-- **Agentic coding**: Let AI agents build agents for 10x productivity
-- **Composable patterns**: Easy to implement Agents, Workflows, RAG, etc.

-This Go implementation extends those principles with strong typing, concurrency, and Go's ecosystem while maintaining the elegant simplicity of the original design.

 ## Why PocketFlow?